ABRS Postdoctoral Research Fellow

 Species discovery and evolution of deep-sea squat lobsters from the family Munididae (Crustacea: Anomura)

 Our understanding of diversity patterns in the deep sea is impeded by the taxonomic effort of describing the large number of new species encountered.
 Squat lobsters (family Munididae) are a model organism for studying biodiversity in the deep, and are being used to build maps of seafloor fauna across the globe.
 Despite these efforts, the Australian fauna is incompletely described.
 This project will describe the Australian fauna including 25 new species, providing a powerful dataset for environmental managers of Australia’s deep waters.
 We will resolve the classification and phylogeny of this group to allow investigations of adaptation, biogeography and speciation.

-Global deep sea biodiversity mapping
+Global deep-sea biodiversity mapping

-Anna’s current research aims to produce a global map of deep sea biodiversity based on the distribution of squat lobsters.
+This collaboration with Dr Tim O’Hara aims to produce a global map of deep sea biodiversity based on the distribution of squat lobsters.
 Maps of the world’s seafloor fauna are long overdue and the most recent biogeographic classification of the deep sea relies on environmental surrogates.
 The lack of maps defined by faunal data hinders marine management across nations' EEZs and the high seas.
 This project collates data for over 1000 species of squat lobsters (superfamilies Chirostyloidea and Galatheoidea) from museum collections, the literature and other databases.
 Species distribution models will then be combined to produce global assemblage composition maps.
 This project is funded by the Census of Marine Life COSMOS award and is a collaboration of taxonomists worldwide.